-On a net-of-fees basis, the First Sentier Asian Quality Bond Fund returned 1.91% in December, outperforming its benchmark by 1.07%.
+On a net-of-fees basis, the First Sentier Asian Quality Bond Fund returned 3.40% in January, outperforming its benchmark by 1.18%.

-The positive returns was largely due to the tightening of credit spreads, with exposure to Chinese property names being the main contributor to returns.
+The positive return was largely due to the rally in US treasuries, while the sharp tightening of credit spreads from Chinese property names contributed strongly to the outperformance relative to the benchmark.